elaraproject/elara-hub/content/handbook-addthings.md

 title = "Things to add to Elara Handbook"
 +++

+## General

+For the first page, change "learn, develop, or contribute to Project Elara" to "learn to develop or contribute to Project Elara", that wording would be clearer.

 ## For knowledge library

 $W = \Delta K = -\Delta U$